Can You Drive After Ketamine Therapy?

 Cognitive processing remains subtly altered.
 The capacity for split-second decisions can lag behind how alert you feel.
 Research on sedating medications consistently finds that people overestimate their recovery.

-The 6-hour minimum is what's supported by the pharmacokinetics and clinical experience.
-If you're still feeling groggy or cloudy at the 6-hour mark, extend it until you're not.
+If you still feel groggy or cloudy the next morning, extend it until you're not.

 The full timeline of effects